-There are three sections of students in each lower school grade, averaging 18-21 students per section.
+There are four sections of Kindergarten, averaging 14 students per section, and three sections of students in first through fifth grades, averaging 17-18 students per section.
 Classes are taught by one lead teacher and one teaching associate.
 The lower school curriculum is organized into units of study that include reading, writing, math, word study, social studies and science.
 In addition to these core academic subjects, specialists teach science, art, music and movement and physical education.

 Consistent approaches to teaching and learning in the core academic areas ensure coherence from grade to grade.
 For instance, in English language arts, beginning in Kindergarten and continuing through second grade, we use the Fundations program for reading and spelling.
 This approach provides teachers with the skills and tools needed to present a structured, sequential and cumulative phonics spelling program.
 Words Their Way is a program introduced in third grade and continued through fifth grade; it offers a developmental curriculum for phonics and spelling instruction, reading fluency and vocabulary development.
 Introduced in Kindergarten and continued through fifth grade, writers workshop is a student centered, research-based approach to teaching writing in which students learn the process of writing about topics of their choosing in a variety of genres.
 Teachers use authentic literature to model great writing, and incorporate significant blocks of independent writing time into the day, during which they have the opportunity to work with students individually.
 Everyday Mathematics is a program we use from Kindergarten through fifth grade that emphasizes the application of math to real-world situations.
 Numbers, skills and math concepts are linked to situations and contexts relevant to everyday life.
 Through Everyday Mathematics, teachers incorporate mathematics into daily classroom routines and other subject areas.